-Angela Paterakis Professor of Art Education (2015).
+Angela Gregory Paterakis Professor of Art Education (2015).
 BA, Webster College, St. Louis.
 MFA, University of Chicago.
-Publications: Art Education; Journal of Korean Society for Education through Art; Studies in Art Education; Teaching Tolerance Magazine; Chapters in Art, Culture, and Ethnicity; Art and Social Justice Education; Debates in Art and Design Education; From Our Voices: About LGBT Issues, and Transforming City Schools Through Art.
+Publications: Art Education; Journal of Korean Society for Education through Art; Studies in Art Education; Teaching Tolerance Magazine; chapters in Art, Culture, and Ethnicity; Art and Social Justice Education; Debates in Art and Design Education; From Our Voices: About LGBT Issues, and Transforming City Schools Through Art.
 Public Art Commissions: CTA Central Park Station, Harold Washington Library, American Creates for the Millennium (Kentucky), S.P.A.R.C.
 Los Angeles, Northern Illinois University Museum.
-Awards: National Art Education Association Manuel Barkan Award, NAEA Viktor Lowenfeld Award, NEA–Art in Public Places, Arts Midwest/NEA Fellowship, Illinois Arts Council Fellowship, UIC Great Cities Scholar.
+Awards: National Art Education Association Distinguished Fellow, NAEA Manuel Barkan Award, NAEA Viktor Lowenfeld Award, National Endowment for the Arts–Art in Public Places, Arts Midwest/NEA Fellowship, Illinois Arts Council Fellowship, UIC Great Cities Scholar.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.